 One of the most common questions we get from people in the medical industry is "Is Outlook HIPAA compliant?"

-We recently took an in-depth look at Microsoft365 in order to answer the question "Is Microsoft365 HIPAA compliant?"
+We recently took an in-depth look at Microsoft365 to answer the question "Is Microsoft365 HIPAA compliant?"
 If you've read any of our other articles on HIPAA compliance, then you know what I'm going to say.

 Before we dive right into Outlook HIPAA compliance, let's take a look at how Microsoft Office handles HIPAA compliance.